kanbanyte/sepa/sqap/sqap.md

 ### Meeting Roles
-These roles will be for regular meetings to discuss the current progress of the project and will help ensure successful completion of the project and cohesion between team members.
+These roles will be for regular meetings to discuss the current progress of the project and will help ensure successful completion of the project and cohesion between team members.\

-The team will be composed of the following roles:
+The meeting roles will consist of:

+#### Project Manager
-* Project manager to coordinate meetings and ensure effective communication between team members.
+Coordinates meetings and ensure effective communication between team members.

+#### Lead Software Architect and Designer
-* Lead software architect and designer to oversee the project's software architecture and design activities.
+Oversees the project's software architecture and design activities.

-* Experts in computer vision, sensors, robotics, and AI should be included to provide input into the software architecture and design process.
+#### Experts in Computer Vision, Sensors, Robotics, and AI
+Provide their input during the meeting t

 <div class="page"/><!-- page break -->